zhouyulab/igia/README.md

   igia --tgs tgs1.bam --tss tss.csv --tes tes.csv --ngs ngs1.bam ngs2.bam -o igia_res
   ```

 See `/path/to/igia/tests/example.sh` for example usage on a full list of data sets in this study.
 Each BAM file is a small subset of reads.
+The expected output files are in `tests/igia_res_expected`.

 To run IGIA with MPI mode in a cluster, you must first ensure that Openmpi/Mpich is installed and already configured in the cluster.
 Then you can execute: